 Did you know that some people have a deep fear of stairs called Bathmophobia?
 While this is a rare condition, people who suffer from it may always try to avoid situations that involve using stairs.

 If you or a loved one are dealing with limited mobility due to illness, injury, or getting older, there are lots of reasons you might start to become wary or fearful of the stairs.
 If you’re not as steady on your feet as you once were then climbing steps and stairs can suddenly begin to feel daunting.
-Whatever your concerns may be, overcoming fear of the stairs is possible over time.
+Whatever your concerns may be, overcoming the fear of the stairs is possible over time.

 Try these tips:

 If you’re not feeling confident on the stairs, then it’s normal that you’ll want to get your trip over with as quickly as possible, but it’s very important to take your time.
-Rushing can increase chances of dizziness or falling.
+Rushing can increase the chances of dizziness or falling.
 By starting slow and steadily tackling one step at a time you’ll build balance and confidence.

 Consider a second handrail

 When it comes to mobility, sometimes a lack of balance can affect our confidence.
-If this is the case for you or someone you live with, consider investing in some affordable home adaptations or stair aids to help to make climbing the stairs feel a little easier.
+If this is the case for you or someone you live with, consider investing in some affordable home adaptations or stair aids to help make climbing the stairs feel a little easier.
 Things like a second handrail can help you to keep your balance and take the pressure off any sore limbs or pain points when walking up or down.